You Don’t Need to Wait to Implement EDI

 When your business is trying to decide when and how to implement or migrate to a new CRM, WMS, ERP or other enterprise software system, you might be inclined to push smaller add-on projects to the side.
 It makes sense.
 You want to focus wholly on the projects that will require the most internal legwork, that are the largest up-front investments, and that involve the most moving pieces.

-But here’s what you may not realize: you can do both.
-You can prioritize large-scale implementations and migrations without foregoing the benefits of add-on software like electronic data interchange (EDI).
+But here’s what you may not realise: you can do both.
+You can prioritise large-scale implementations and migrations without foregoing the benefits of add-on software like electronic data interchange (EDI).
 You can implement these solutions before, during, or after your more complex projects.
 And if you choose a solution with the right features and services, you can do it without over-extending your team.